disjoylab/haptics-hub/README.md

 # SolarBeam
-SolarBeam is an open-source multi-channel interface and amplifier for vibrotactile haptics. \n Demo video: \\
+SolarBeam is an open-source multi-channel interface and amplifier for vibrotactile haptics.\
+Demo video: \\
 How to make a SolarBeam:
 Academic paper: